* Originally published in 2018, reposted as COVID-19 drives increase need for tracking remote worker activity and performance.

 The government agency had been utilizing Goliath Performance Monitor (GPM) for monitoring and troubleshooting the Citrix environment for a few years.
 Knowing that GPM had rich out-of-the-box reporting capabilities, the support team looked to Goliath first for a solution.

-This customer now runs the End-User Activity Report at management’s request to gain insight into the user session activity.
+This customer now runs the End-User Productivity Report at management’s request to gain insight into the user session activity.
 As a result, they are able to analyze Citrix usage and use the information to truly understand how productive their remote workforce truly is.